GRTLCollaboration/GRDzhadzha/paper/paper.md

 GRDzhadzha inherits many of the features of GRChombo and Chombo, but avoids the complications introduced when evolving the metric.
 The key features are:

 - Background metrics: The currently available backgrounds in the code are a static Kerr black hole in horizon penetrating Kerr-Schild coordinates and a boosted black hole in isotropic Schwarzschild coordinates.
-These backgrounds can easily be adapted to other coordinate systems for different problems.
-The code is templated over the background so it can easily be changed without major code modification.
+As the code is templated over the background, it can easily be changed or adapted to other coordinate systems for different problems without major code modification.
 - Matter evolution: The code calculates the evolution for the matter variables on the metric background using an ADM decomposition [@Arnowitt:1962hi;@York:1978gql] in space and time - currently we have implemented a real and a complex scalar field as examples of matter types.
 Again the code is templated over the matter class so that the matter types can be exchanged with minimal modification.
 - Accuracy: The metric values and their derivatives are calculated exactly at each point, whereas the matter fields are evolved with a 4th order Runge-Kutta time integration and their derivatives calculated with the same finite difference stencils used in GRChombo (4th and 6th order are currently available).
 - Boundary Conditions: GRDzhadzha inherits all the available boundary conditions in GRChombo, namely, extrapolating (extrapolating the field value radially from values within the numerical grid), Sommerfeld (radiative) [@Sommerfeld1912], reflective and periodic.
 - Initial Conditions: The current examples provide initial data for real and complex scalar field matter.
 Since backreaction is ignored, there are no constraint equations to satisfy in the case of a scalar field, and the initial data can be freely specified.